Harnessing the Continuous Structure: Utilizing the First-order Approach in Online Contract Design: Learning Contracts for Many Outcomes with Identical Agents

 \begin{remark} Note that the sample complexity is independent of the number of outcomes $m$.
-As a consequence, our scheme can be adapted to the case where the outcome space is continuous, e.g. $\cY = [0,Y]$, a continuous interval.
-Specifically, this involves discretizing the outcome space and applying our algorithm on the discretized outcome space.
+As a consequence, our scheme can be adapted to the case where the outcome space is continuous or infinite, e.g. $\cY = [0,Y]$, a continuous interval.
+Specifically, this involves discretizing the outcome space and applying our algorithm to the discretized outcome space.
 Bounding the discretization error in the outcome space requires some additional regularity conditions on the production function.
+In particular, if we write $G_y(a)$ to be the production function, then $G$ should not only be continuous in $a$T, but also continuous in $y$.
 The exact details are omitted. \end{remark}